KorbinDick/SDR-Capstone/README.md

     void txTask(void *pvParameters)
 ```

-rxTask data starts from 32 bit words (24 bits of PCM data with 8 bits of LSB padding) sampled at 48kHz, and leaves the tasks at 16 bits per sample sampled at 8kHz.
+rxTask data starts from 32 bit words (24 bits of PCM data with 8 bits of LSB padding) sampled at 48kHz, and leaves the rxTask at 16 bits per sample sampled at 8kHz.
 Codec2 2400 mode expects data in 16 bit PCM format, sampled at 8kHz.
 The rxTask passes on the Codec2 ready data in a queue to be encoded in codec2Task.

 The rxTask in is the beginning of the data flow.
 PCM values each representing the audio signals amplitude at a certain time are read from I2S ESP32 DMA buffers, truncated to true 24 bit values, averaged between the left and right channels, truncated further to 16 bit PCM values, converting to Q31 format, decimating by applying a 3.6kHz cutoff 64 tap filter in Q31 and dropping all samples besides every 6th sample, a factor of 6 (48:8).
 Therefore, the data leaving the rxTask is Codec2 2400 mode ready, ready to be encoded into 48 bit frames every 20ms (see Codec2 library).